prody/ProDy/doc/examples/dynamics/enm/gnm.rst

-First we parse a PDB file by passing its identifier to :func:`~prody.proteins.parsePDB` function.
+First we parse a PDB file by passing its identifier to :func:`~.parsePDB` function.
 Note that if file is not found in the current working directory, it will be downloaded.